AITX's Subsidiary Robotic Assi - GuruFocus.com

 Detroit, Michigan, Aug.
-23, 2022 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (OTCPK:AITX), today announced that its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD) has been notified by the company’s largest authorized dealer that an existing retail end-user is expanding their current RAD footprint.
-This order is for six ROSA security robots and continues the penetration of RAD devices at this global retailer’s locations as originally announced in a press release on May 10, 2021.
+25, 2022 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (OTCPK:AITX), today announced that its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD) has received an order for two ROSA security robots from Premier Protective Security.
+Premier Protective Security is a minority-owned security personnel management company with nationwide engagement.

-“This nice follow-on order is the product of RAD’s determination and unwavering commitment to customer service, retention and expansion,” said Mark Folmer, President of RAD.
-“We have worked to support end user and dealer in ways that are unheard of in our industry, that’s how important this one client is.”
+The two ROSAs will be deployed at one of the nation’s leading travel center operators, positioned to provide security for one travel center’s RV storage yards.
+ROSA has been well received by gas stations, convenience stores and other small retail operators for its unparalleled ability to detect and deter instances of trespassing and loitering without the need for manned guarding assistance.

-“It’s been about fifteen months since we launched the pilot program with this client, and still they’re adding units and expanding RAD’s presence to more stores,” commented Steve Reinharz, CEO of AITX and RAD.
-“This win is because we’re still here, we’re stronger than ever, and we’re still grinding away, taking nothing for granted.
-That’s how we will continue to earn business, and I anticipate continued deployments to this client,” Reinharz concluded.
+“Raleigh and his team at Premier Protective Security have done a terrific job in positioning RAD solutions at several of their clients,” said Mark Folmer, President at RAD.
+“These two ROSAs will provide security at one travel center location, and act as a showcase for executives of the travel center company to experience first-hand how well they perform.
+We expect to deploy a total of six ROSAs at this one site within a few months.
+The end-user has over five-hundred locations nationwide, which is why we have great expectations going forward.”

 RAD’s parent company AITX has filed for uplisting to the OTCQB.
 Future announcements will be made regarding the status of the OTCQB application.